tarantool/vshard/README.md

 ##### CRUD (create, replace, update, delete) operations
 CRUD operations can either be executed in a stored procedure inside a storage or initialized by the application.
 In any case, the application must include the operation bucket id in a request.
 When executing an INSERT request, the operation bucket id is stored in a newly created tuple.
 In other cases, it is checked if the specified operation bucket id matches the bucket id of a tuple being modified.
 ##### SELECT requests
 Since a storage is not aware of the mapping between a bucket id and a primary key, all the SELECT requests executed in stored procedures inside a storage are only executed locally.
 Those SELECT requests that were initialized by the application are forwarded to a router.
 Then, if the application has passed a bucket id, a router uses it for shard calculation.
-Otherwise, if a router does not know how a primary key is mapped to a bucket id, it sends requests to all the shards and returns the result to the application.
-If a router can calculate a bucket id, then it only sends a request to the specified shard.

-SELECT requests that use secondary and partial keys are executed similarly: if a bucket id is specified, a router uses it; if not, map/reduce is used.
 ##### Calling stored procedures
 There are several ways of calling stored procedures in cluster replicasets.
 Stored procedures can be called on a specific vbucket located in a replicaset or without specifying any particular vbucket.
 In the former case, it is necessary to differentiate between read and write procedures, as write procedures are not applicable to vbuckets that are being migrated.
 All the routing validity checks performed for sharded DML operations hold true for vbucket-bound stored procedures as well.

-The syntax below shows how to call a stored procedure on a remote server: vshard:call(<bucket_id>, <mode(read:write)>, <function_name>, {<argument_list>})

 #### Replicaset balancing algorithm

 The main objective of balancing is to add and delete replicasets as well as to even out the load based of physical capacities of certain replicasets.

-For balancing to work, each replicaset must be assigned a weight that is proportional to its capacity for data storage.
-The simplest capacity metric is the number of vbuckets stored by a replicaset.
+For balancing to work, each replicaset can be assigned a weight that is proportional to its capacity for data storage.
+The simplest capacity metric is the percentage of vbuckets stored by a replicaset.
 Another possible metric is the total size of all sharded spaces in a replicaset.

 Balancing is performed as follows: all the replicasets are ordered based on the value of the M/W ratio, where M is a replicaset capacity metric and W is a replicaset weight.
 If the difference between the smallest and the largest value exceeds a predefined threshold, balancing is launched for the corresponding replicasets.
 Once done, the process can be repeated for the next pair of replicasets with different policies, depending on how much the calculated metric deviates from the cluster mean (for example, the minimum value is compared with the maximum one, then with the second largest and so on).

 With this approach, assigning a zero weight to a replicaset would allow evenly distributing all of its vbuckets among other cluster nodes, and adding a new replicaset with a zero load would result in vbuckets being moved to it from other replicasets.

 In the migration process, a vbucket goes through two stages at the source and the receiver.
 At the source, the vbucket is put into the sending state, in which it accepts all the read requests, but declines any write requests.
 Once the vbucket is activated at the receiver, it is marked as moved at the source and declines all requests from here on.

 At the receiver, the vbucket is created in the receiving state, and then data copying starts, with all the requests getting declined.
 Once all the data is copied over, the vbucket is activated and starts accepting all requests.

 If a node assumes the role of a master, all the vbuckets in the sending state are checked first.
 For such vbuckets, a request is sent to the destination replicaset, and if a vbucket is active there, it is deleted locally.
 All the vbuckets in the receiving state are simply deleted.